toxuin/Griswold/README.md

 All other config parameters are configurable in-game, so you don't have to bother about them.
 But if you want – they are quite self-explanatory.

+### Citizens integration

+You can add traits to your npcs to act like respective Griswold NPC types.

+Following traits can be added:
+- griswold_tools
+- griswold_armor
+- griswold_both
+- griswold_enchant
+- griswold_all

+Please don't add multiple traits at once, lol.

 ### How to add a custom item

 You have to create a new entry in config with name CustomItems.
 This entry will contain two more entries: Tools and Armor.
 Under those you add your items in "'id': name" format.